-One half year later – in early May – this star stands opposite the sun in Earth’s sky.
+Half a year later, by early May of each year when this star stands opposite the sun in Earth’s sky, the best time to view Zubenelgenubi has arrived.
 Shortly after May Day, Zubenelgenubi rises around sunset, stays up all night, then sets around sunrise.
-In early May, this star transits – soars to its highest spot in the southern sky – around midnight (1:00 a.m. daylight saving time).
-Because Zubenelgenubi returns to the same spot in the sky 4 minutes earlier daily (or 2 hours earlier monthly) this star transits due south around 10:00 p.m.
-(11:00 p.m. daylight saving time) in early June, and around 8:00 p.m.
-(9:00 p.m. daylight saving time) in early July.
+In early May, this star transits – soars to its highest spot in the southern sky – around midnight for all observers around the globe (1 a.m. daylight saving time).
+Because this star (and all stars) returns to the same spot in the sky 4 minutes earlier daily (or 2 hours earlier monthly), Zubenelgenubi transits due south around 10 p.m.
+(11 p.m.
+Daylight Saving Time) in early June, and earlier still in July and August.

-Summer evenings present a good time for viewing this star, because it’s high up at a convenient time of night.
+That’s why northern hemisphere summer (or southern hemisphere winter) evenings present a good time for viewing this star.
+During these months, it’s high up at a convenient time of night.
 Zubenelgenubi, though a rather faint star, is easily visible in a dark country sky.
-Moreover, it is fairly easy to locate, because it sits midway between two brilliant stars: Antares of the constellation Scorpius, and Spica of the constellation Virgo.
+It is fairly easy to locate near its fellow star in Libra, Zubeneschamali.
+Moreover, it sits midway between two brilliant stars in other constellations.
+It’s between Antares in the constellation Scorpius and Spica of the constellation Virgo.
 Zubenelgenubi shines to the west (right) of ruddy Antares, and to the east (left) of blue-white Spica.

 Apparently, the Greeks and Romans separated this part of Scorpius into the constellation Libra the Scales, because the sun shone in front of this constellation on the autumn equinox.
 The balance symbolizes the equal lengths of the day and night that come with the equinox.
 Libra marked the position of the autumn equinox well over 2,000 years ago.
 At present, the sun shines in front of the constellation Virgo on the autumn equinox.